-The Plant Health Professional Register has been created in response to the Department of Environment, Food and Rural Affairs (Defra) and Government Office of Science reports recommending development of plant health skills and creating opportunities for a wider community of trained plant health professionals.
+The Plant Health Professional Register has been created in response to the Department of Environment, Food and Rural Affairs (Defra) and Government Office of Science reports^{1,2} recommending development of plant health skills and creating opportunities for a wider community of trained plant health professionals.

 The Department is working with professional bodies to embed greater awareness of plant health as a key competency and component of continuous professional development.
 The register was created in 2016 for government inspectors and related officials, enhancing their official training programme to provide a better and more professional service.
-In 2018, a pilot exercise engaged with the Horticulture sector to extend the register to all relevant horticulturalists and is now being incorporated into the plant health assurance scheme being developed by the HTA.
-Work with all other relevant sectors is ongoing.
+In 2018, a pilot exercise engaged with the Horticulture sector to extend the register to all relevant horticulturalists.
+We are now working with the HTA and their plant health assurance scheme to develop training and competency recognition for all who need it.
+Work with all other relevant sectors is also ongoing.